Hot Lake Hotel: 1864–1906: Initial construction

 In 1864, Samuel Fitzgerald Newhart, a native of California, arrived in the Grande Ronde Valley, and constructed the original wooden structure on the lake, which faced toward the bluff rather than outward toward the lake.
 The structure was similar to the contents of a modern-day shopping mall, containing a post office, blacksmith, dance hall, barber shop, bath house, and several other businesses.

 By 1884, the Union Pacific Railroad commenced its construction, running near Hot Lake.
-In 1903, the original wooden structure was demolished, and construction began on a new hotel and various bath houses.
-Dr. Phy became involved with the project in 1904, and a brick structure intended for use as a hospital began construction.
+In 1903, construction began on a new hotel addition and various bath houses.
+Dr. Phy became involved with the project in 1904, and a brick structure intended for use as a sanitorium began construction.

 1907–1933: Heyday

 Well-renowned architect John V. Bennes of nearby Baker City has been attributed to the architectural design of the building, reminiscent of the Colonial era; Bennes also designed numerous buildings on the Oregon State University campus, as well as several buildings in Portland.
-In 1908, the main brick wing of the hotel was completed, which alone comprised 65,000 square feet.
+In 1906, the main brick wing of the hotel was completed, which alone comprised 65,000 square feet.
 The construct featured a Georgian-style U-shape with a solarium facing the bluff.
 The building was heated with the geothermal waters, and was the first known commercial property in the world to use geothermal heating.

-Upon its re-opening, the hotel housed a total of 105 guest rooms, a 60-bed surgical ward, a ballroom, a barber shop, confectionery, drug store, news stand, reception rooms, laboratories, and a commissary.
-The hospital featured state-of-the-art soaking tubs supplied by the lake water, as well as an operating room complete with an elevated observation deck, and a 1,500-guest dance hall.
+Upon its expansion, the hotel housed a total of 105 guest rooms, a 60-bed surgical ward, a ballroom, a barber shop, confectionery, drug store, post office, bank, railroad depot, news stand, reception rooms, laboratories, and a commissary.
+The resort featured state-of-the-art soaking tubs supplied by the spring water, as well as an operating room complete with an elevated observation deck, and a 1,500-guest dance hall.
 The hotel came to be known by locals as "The Town Under One Roof," and was a mostly self-sufficient property, producing its own vegetables, dairy products, meats, and eggs.